 No matter where they’re sitting in the car, you should have everyone buckle their seatbelts.
 Moreover, if you have small children in the back seat, be sure to properly install a child safety seat and have them safely buckled inside.
 Not wearing a seatbelt during an accident can greatly increase the chances of getting injured or worse.

-Not only do seatbelts save lives but they can save money too.
-The average trip to the Emergency Room costs $1,318 while the mean cost of a visit is $615, according to the Medical Expenditure Panel Survey.
+Not only do seatbelts save lives, but they can save money too.
+According to the Medical Expenditure Panel Survey, the average trip to the Emergency Room costs $1,318, while the mean cost of a visit is $615.
 Ensuring that everyone is buckled can help them stay safe in the car and avoid a trip to the hospital.

 It’s important to be completely alert and focused when you’re behind the wheel.
 That means getting a good night’s sleep and knowing when it’s time to take a break.
 Ask someone else to drive for a bit while you get some rest or pull off at a rest stop until you’re able to drive again.

-You should also stay completely focused on the road while driving.
+It would be best if you also stayed completely focused on the road while driving.
 In 2015 alone, distracted driving resulted in 3,477 fatalities.
 Turn your cell phone off during your trip or let someone else in the car respond to calls and texts.
 Keep the radio volume to a minimum and avoid doing anything else besides driving.